leobz/products_api/README.md

 ## Documentation

-See the available endpoint using the [Swagger UI deployed in Github pages](https://leobz.github.io/products_api/doc/).
+See the available endpoints using the [Swagger UI deployed in Github pages](https://leobz.github.io/products_api).
 You can run the examples by copying and executing the curl commands provided in it.

 ## Issue Tracking